Sukhoi Su-30MKM: Design

 The Su-30MKM was developed by the Sukhoi Design Bureau and is based on the Su-30MKI.
 The MKM version differs from the MKI mainly in the composition of its onboard avionics.
 Thales Group supplies the Head-up display (HUD), navigational forward-looking IR system NAVFLIR and the Damocles targeting pod.
 The aircraft carries missile approach warning sensor (MAWS) and laser warning sensor (LWS) manufactured by Avitronics (South Africa).
 It can carry up to 8,000 kg/ 17,650 lb of weapons and payloads over 700 nmi unrefueled combat radius.

 The Su-30MKM can legitimately claim super-maneuverability via digital fly-by-wire, canards, and two Saturn AL-31FP engines with thrust vectoring producing 27,500 lb thrust each with afterburners.
 This gives them an edge in close-in dogfights, allowing the pilot to rapidly point the plane at potential targets to draw them within the AA-11/R-73 Archer’s wide infrared seeker cone, then launch and quickly change energy state and direction.

 The electronic warfare (EW) systems, phased array radars, and optical-location systems with laser rangefinder were all produced by leading Russian manufacturers.
 At that time, officers from the RMAF formed a Su-30MKM Project Team which was based in Moscow; the team actively participated in the integration of all the avionics systems.
 The aircraft is capable of conducting SEAD missions when equipped with two KNIRTI SAP-518 jamming pods and Kh-31P anti-radiation missiles.
 The KNIRTI SAP-518 covers NATO surface-to-air and air-to-air threats in the G-J bands.
 It is equipped with NIIP N011M phased array radar for long range aerial combat which can track up to 15 targets and engage four targets simultaneously.
 It can also be equipped with a Thales Damocles Laser Designation surveillance and targeting Pod for precision ground attack.
 It has a rear-facing radar, Thales HUD, and French NAVFLIR (Navigation Forward Looking Infra-red).
 Missile Approach Warning System (MAWS) and laser warning sensor (LWS) are supplied by Avitronics of South Africa.

+Upgrades

+India proposed an upgrade package for Su-30MKMs based on uprated MKI weapon systems, such as avionics modernisation, technical training and the integration of Astra Mk.1 missiles due to lack of access to Russia from sanctions.
+This includes the possibility of sending the Su-30MKMs to India for maintenance.